vek0ng/solace-psp-rootless/README.md

 # finally, it works!
 ```

-Take some time to analyze this example!
+Take some time to analyze and fully understand this example.

 **Does running `rootless` Podman as `non-root` make sense?**